jsugarelli/xmlconvert/README.md

 In this case, we use `fields = "attributes"` instead of `fields = "tags"` to adjust to this XML data structure.
-Here, a call of `xml_to_df()` could look like this: `xml_to_df("mydata.xml", records.tag = "datarecord", fields="attributes"`)
+Here, a call of `xml_to_df()` could look like this: `xml_to_df("mydata.xml", records.tag = "datarecord", fields = "attributes"`)

-The `xmlconvert` functions offer a lot of options to specify which the data fields are to be used, how to deal with missing values, how to treat with different data types and how to export the results.
+The `xmlconvert` functions offer a lot of options to specify which data fields are to be used, how to deal with missing values, how to treat different data types and how to export the results.
 Please consult the online help by executing `?xml_to_df` in the R console for more information on these options.

 ## Contact the author